Terran-M-R/CanonVault/README.md

 ## Solution

-CanonVault is a centralized creative writing management platform that brings every stage of the writing process — drafting, organising, AI processing, continuity checking, collaborating, and publishing — into one place.
+CanonVault is a centralized creative writing management platform that brings every stage of the writing process — drafting, organizing, AI processing, continuity checking, collaborating, and publishing — into one place.

-- 📖 **Story Bible Editor** — a structured, searchable record of every character (appearance, traits, role, arc notes), setting (time period, description), and plot point (with spoiler flagging), all in a panel alongside the manuscript
+- **Story Bible Editor:** Upon typing a manuscript or uploading one, AI processes it and creates/maintains a structured, searchable record of every character (with appearance, traits, role, and arc notes), every setting (with time period and description), and every plot point (with spoiler flagging) – all in one panel alongside their manuscript, it also grows as the user updates
-- 🤖 **IBM Granite AI Processing** — one click formats raw writing into proper novel structure, fixes grammar and dialogue, and simultaneously auto-extracts characters, settings, and plot points to populate the Story Bible
+- **IBM Granite AI Processing:** With one click, IBM's Granite model reads the writer's raw draft, automatically formats it into proper novel structure (fixing grammar, dialogue punctuation, and paragraph flow), and simultaneously extracts characters, settings, and plot points to auto-populate the Story Bible – saving hours of manual entry
-- 🔍 **AI Continuity Checker** — Granite cross-references the manuscript against the Story Bible and surfaces specific contradictions, plot holes, and inconsistencies with concrete suggestions for how to fix each one
+- **AI Continuity Checker:** Granite cross-references the writer's manuscript against their Story Bible and previous chapters to surface specific contradictions, plot holes, and inconsistencies with concrete suggestions for how to fix each one — catching mistakes before readers do.
+Additionally, it acts as a craft-aware editor – advocating for moments to "show don't tell"
-- 🌐 **Public Publishing Page** — every story gets a clean public-facing book profile with cover art, genre, synopsis, and an AI-generated storyboard of key scenes
+- **AI Storyboard Generation:** When a writer publishes their work, CanonVault automatically generates scene illustrations for each key plot point using AI image generation, giving readers a visual preview of the story's most key moments (Writers can mark plot points as spoilers so they’re not generated on the published page)
-- 👥 **Collaboration** — invite co-writers and editors by email with role-based access (viewer or editor)
+- **Public Publishing Page:** Every story gets a clean, public-facing book profile page with cover art, genre, synopsis, storyboard, and author information — shareable with anyone, no separate platform needed.
+Writers can even showcase drafts of work to gain a following
-- 🖼 **Storyboard Generation** — AI generates scene illustrations from plot points, giving readers a visual preview of the story's most important moments
+- **Collaboration:** Writers invite co-authors and editors by email with role-based access (viewer or editor), enabling real-time collaborative work on the same story

 ---